luxonis/depthai-docs-website/source/index.rst

 .. image:: https://user-images.githubusercontent.com/18037362/132068313-e6db90c2-823b-42f2-86fb-148e798f55de.png
   :alt: Default run

-To install and run the demo script on your DepthAI device, type the following commands in the terminal.
+To install and run the demo script on your OAK camera, type the following commands in the terminal.

 .. code-block:: bash